 The major draw of this hill station is the wealth of scenic sites, including the serene Umiam lake and gorgeous Elephant falls.
 The water sports complex at Umiam lake offers plenty of activities, such as kayaking, canoeing, sailing rowing and speed boating.

 It is one of the best hill stations in India that you can visit year-round.
-Pleasantly warm weather during summers (March to May), makes it a perfect season for sightseeing.
+Pleasantly warm weather during summer (March to May), makes it a perfect season for sightseeing.

 Monsoon is a great time to enjoy the gorgeous waterfalls in Shillong.
 July month usually has the highest rainfall.
 The chilly winter months, November to February, are considered the best for outdoor adventure sports.

 Shillong is a 3-hour drive from Guwahati (100 km).
 Umroi Airport, 30 km from Shillong, is the nearest aerodrome.
 Guwahati serves as the nearest railhead to reach here.

 Check this post, if you want to find out more about the major attractions of this hill station: 12 Most Enchanting Tourist Places in Shillong.

 Amid the snow-white peaks of the Lower Himalayan range at 6,700 ft (2,000 m), lies one of the majestic hill stations in India.
 Darjeeling is located on the north-western side of the state of West Bengal and is famously known as the “Queen of Hills”.

 This hill town offers magnificent landscapes adorned with lush tea plantations and dense oak and sal forests.
 Tiger hill, Darjeeling Himalayan Railway and Japanese Peace Pagoda are the prime attractions of Darjeeling.